harveylauw/IS415-Geospatial-Project/content/pages/Business-Proposal.md

 Source: [Figshare](https://figshare.com/articles/dataset/The_unprecedented_outbreak_of_dengue_in_Singapore_a_dataset_of_spatiotemporal_dengue_cases_covering_the_nationwide_lockdown_period_in_2020/12821153)

-MORE DATASETS TO BE ADDED!!!!!!!!!!!!!!!!!!!!!! (accurate as of 5 Nov 2020) - MPSZ?
-Temperature and Humidity? http://www.weather.gov.sg/climate-historical-daily/

 Singapore Coastal Outline Without Islands (SHP)
 - Transform CRS to EPSG 3414 (SVY 21)
 - Check for NA values